Netezza: History

-He left Netezza to found Dataupia in 2005.
+In 2005, Hinshaw left Netezza to found Dataupia.

-Netezza software was based on PostgreSQL 7.2, but did not maintain compatibility.
+In 2006, Jim Baum started at Netezza as chief operating officer.

+In July 2007, Netezza Corporation had its IPO (initial public offering)) under the ticker “NZ” on NYSE Arca.

-Jim Baum was appointed CEO of Netezza in January, 2008 after co-founder Jit Saxena announced his retirement.
-Baum started at Netezza as chief operating officer in 2006.
-Prior to joining Netezza, Baum was president and CEO of Endeca in Boston for five years.
+Jim Baum was appointed CEO of Netezza in January 2008 after co-founder Jit Saxena announced his retirement.

-IBM and Netezza on September 20, 2010 announced they entered into a definitive agreement for IBM to acquire Netezza in a cash transaction at a price of $27 per share or at a net price of approximately $1.7 billion, after adjusting for cash.
+On September 20, 2010 IBM and Netezza announced that they entered into a definitive agreement for IBM to acquire Netezza in a cash transaction at a price of $27 per share or at a net price of approximately $1.7 billion, after adjusting for cash.

+Between 2010 and 2015, IBM released 4 generations of Netezza Appliances (TwinFin, Skimmer, Striper, Mako) where it was later reintroduced in June 2019 as a fourth generation NPS (Netezza Performance Server), part of the IBM CloudPak for Data offering (Hammerhead).

+In 2020, IBM also released Netezza as a service (software-as-a-service or SaaS) fully managed and hosted offering on both Microsoft Azure and on Amazon Web Services (AWS), fully backward compatible with the on-premise appliance form factor.